General information – what’s this all about?

 About the author

-My name is Thomas, I’m 29 years old and I’m currently studying journalism of technology in Nuremberg, Germany.
+My name is Thomas, I’m 31 years old and I live in Germany.
 I’ve always dreamed of visiting the real Shenmue locations since I finished Shenmue and Shenmue II during the Dreamcast era.
 In 2007, shortly after I’ve completed my civilian service, I decided to book a trip to Japan through a travel agency.
 Well, it would have been much more expensive then I had imagined it to be.
 I screwed the plan.
 In early 2008, I moved to Nuremberg in the south of Germany to start my job as a junior editor.
 My roommate told me that she had spent half a year in China and that she had wanted to visit the country again.
 We decided to make the trip together, starting in late 2009.

 About the trip in general